lawless-m/ShirleyRenderer.jl/README.md

 C++ runs in ~50s

-This branch now runs in ~70s for TTFX
+This branch now runs in ~70s for TTFX, 60s if Package.Compile is used

 ~60s for Second render